 With inflation affecting many of the items we are buying and goods we are using right now, it’s probably no surprise that it also is affecting the cost of natural gas and electricity, but that doesn’t mean it isn’t frustrating.
 We get it.

-So, let’s break down some of the reasons people may see their bill increase over the next few months.
+So, let’s break down some of the reasons people have seen their bill increase this winter.
 Let’s also look at ways to help offset the increase.

 Power Supply Cost Recovery (PSCR) charge – This is a charge electric customers see on their monthly bill.
 Think of it as the cost associated with generating and moving electricity over power lines.
-The PSCR cost is calculated based on how much electricity you use and since costs fluctuate, this is how we make sure the cost of the actual product used is covered.
+The PSCR costs you pay are directly related to the electricity you use and since costs fluctuate, this is how we make sure the cost of the actual product used is covered.

-Natural Gas rate and Gas Cost Recovery (GCR) charge – In November, natural gas customers will see an increase from a new rate as well as an increase in the Gas Cost Recovery (GCR) charge.
-The natural gas rate increase is necessary to continue modernizing our natural gas system.
-In addition to implementing new technology and processes, vintage pipes are being replaced to improve safety and reliability.
-We are also making crucial upgrades to reduce methane emissions – a greenhouse gas more potent than carbon dioxide — and implementing new technology and processes.
+Natural Gas rate and Gas Cost Recovery (GCR) charge – In November natural gas customers saw an increase from a new rate as well as an increase in the Gas Cost Recovery (GCR) charge.
+The increased rate will allow us to continue to modernize our natural gas system, making it even more safe, clean and reliable for our natural gas customers.
+We’re doing that by replacing vintage pipes, making critical upgrades to reduce emissions of methane — a greenhouse gas more potent than carbon dioxide — and implementing new technology and processes.

 The GCR is the commodity cost; this is a pass-through cost, meaning you pay what we pay for the natural gas.
 This doesn’t include any kind of mark-up.
 The GCR increase is due to rising natural gas prices caused by a variety of global economic factors.

-Cold weather – Seasons they are a-changin’.
-So why does your bill seem to get so much higher in the winter?
+Cold weather –Why does your bill seem to get so much higher in the winter?
 The simple answer is the colder the weather, the more your furnace works to warm your house.
-Even if you keep your thermostat at the same temperature – it still runs longer to heat your home, increasing usage and cost.
-And even if you’re a budget-conscious homeowner who follows guidance to schedule your smart thermostat to lower temperatures when you’re not at home…in general we tend to spend more time at home during the winter, so the furnace is working more frequently.
+Even if you keep your thermostat at the same temperature – it still runs longer to heat your home, increasing use and cost.
+And even if you’re one of those people who turn their furnace down when you leave the house, we tend to spend more time at home during the winter, so the furnace is working more often.

-So, that’s the answer to the question about higher bills this winter in a nutshell but I know it feels like a whole pile of nutshells (or something worse) and not something small like a single nutshell.
-The good news is there are things we are doing at Consumers Energy to help reduce costs and there are things you can do at your own home to help control your costs this winter, too.
+So, that’s the answer to the question about higher bills this winter in a nutshell – or a whole pile of nutshells (we know, energy is complicated).
+The good news is there are things we are doing at Consumers Energy to help reduce costs and there are things you can do at your own home to help control your costs, too.

-Let’s start with us.
-We work hard to reduce the price you pay by buying most of the natural gas for your home and business during the off-peak months.
+Here’s what we’re doing.
+We buy most of the natural gas for your home and business during the off-peak months.
 In other words, much of the gas you’ll use to heat your homes this winter was purchased when demand was low, and therefore prices were cheaper, during the summer months.
 We then use our vast underground storage fields to store the gas until it’s needed this winter.

 This next part is a partnership of sorts.
-We have put together tips for you to utilize this winter to help keep your energy use and costs down without sacrificing your comfort.
+Check out our blog to learn how to help keep your energy use and costs down without sacrificing your comfort.
 Here are a few tips to get you started:

 - Have your heating system tuned and inspected by a service professional.
 Heat losses from a poorly maintained system can range between 1-2 percent a year.